HollowTheSilver/AsyncLogger/README.md

 ## 🛠 Installation and Setup

-AsyncLogger provides multiple installation methods to suit different development workflows and deployment scenarios.
-Choose the method that best aligns with your needs:

 ### Prerequisites
 - Python 3.9 or higher
 - `asyncio` library (included in Python standard library)